 \subsection{The aim of the article}

 The main aim of this article is to point out the need and possibilities to interpret and encode logical implications (inferences, consequences) and proofs as mathematical objects focusing on complexity and paying less attention to semantic specifics and syntactic issues.
-Advancement of coordinatization of mathematics is meant in this sense.
-Motivations and possible benefits of this idea are discussed in a programmatic style but they should also be interpreted as preliminary research results.
+Advancement of coordinatization of mathematics is meant in the sense of finding the simplest mathematical structure faithfully representing mathematical proofs, theories, creativity and development.
+Motivations and possible benefits of this idea are discussed in a programmatic style.
 This idea must lead to important advances such as proof complexity measures and models for networks of mathematical statements.
 It must have important applications in research guidance, evaluation of mathematical results and education, these applications seem to be important in their own right.
-Arguments which show that the proposed program will have new features compared to the classical logic, the computational logic (automated theorem proving), the category theory and computerized projects related to formalization of mathematics are mentioned.
-There are no theorems in this paper.
-As a discussion oriented article with elements of epistemological provocation offered to readers interested in logic and philosophy of mathematics it avoids hard ma\-the\-ma\-ti\-cal results possibly related to such a program and most issues are discussed with a certain vagueness.
+Arguments which show that the proposed program will have new features compared to classical logic, computational logic (automated theorem proving), category theory and computerized projects related to formalization of mathematics are mentioned.
+There are no theorems in this article, most issues are discussed with a certain vagueness.
 This article is not intended to contribute to literature related to an established problem although one can find features reminding of the $24$th Hilbert's problem.
 It can be interpreted as both a research proposal and a discussion oriented report.
-The paper is oriented mainly towards mathematicians interested in logic, philosophy and social issues of mathematics.
+The paper is oriented mainly towards mathematicians interested in logic and philosophy (expansion of knowledge) of mathematics.